albertprk/Workout-App/README.md

 # Swolr

-Swolr is a web application that is designed to introduce trainees to trainers, newbies to gyms, and lifters to lifting partners.
+Swolr is a web application that introduces users to local gyms and personal trainers.
+It allows users to search for gyms and trainers based on preferences, book appointments with trainers, and leave reviews after their training sessions.

 There are four pages.